ComicScrip/darmstadt-wallStreeter/README.md

 	2°) It is possible to run TCPClient.java (in order to add some entry into the logfile.csv)

-	3°) Adapt the IP address in PriceService.java if necessary (change line 42) and run it
+	3°) Adapt the IP address in PriceService.java if necessary (change line 42 with port 8080) and run it

-	4°) Provide information asked in the TCPClient console
+	4°) Provide information asked in the TCPClient console  (Dates range is exclusive)

 === EXERCISE 3 ===